lodra24/animOb/README.md

 });
 ```

-You can also add custom cubic-bezier numbers (good place to create cubiz-bezier: http://cubic-bezier.com)
+You can also add custom cubic-bezier numbers (good place to create cubic-bezier: http://cubic-bezier.com)

 ```javascript